jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafetyPartTwo/task.md

 }
 ```

-This code is the same with:
+This code is the same as:
 ```kotlin
 fun foo(x: String?): String {
     if (x != null) {